tokend/knowledge-base/tech/key_entities/asset_pair.md

 ## Policies

-*Asset pair policies* it the properties of asset that define it's behaviour.
+*Asset pair policies* it the properties of the pair that define it's behaviour.
 You can think of them as a configuration of the pair.
-At this time TokenD assets may have such policies:
+At this time TokenD asset pairs may have such policies:

 | Name                        | Description |
 |-----------------------------|-------------|